Nothing Matters

 The family tree model

-Each subsequent splitting added new particles and new relationships.
-Each new particle inherited entanglement from its parent and, through its parent, a weaker connection to every ancestor before that.
+Each subsequent splitting adds new particles and new relationships.
+Each new particle inherits entanglement from its parent and, through its parent, a weaker connection to every ancestor before that.
 This is the quantum family tree.

 The kinship structure follows a clean mathematical pattern.
-If two particles share a common ancestor n generations back, their entanglement strength is proportional to (1/2)^n — the same kinship coefficient used in classical genetics.
-Their distance is proportional to 2^n.
+Two particles that share a common ancestor n generations back are entangled at a strength that falls off exponentially with n, at the rate derived above.
+Their apparent distance grows linearly with n.
 Your quantum great-grandparent feels further away than your quantum parent for the same reason your human great-grandparent shares less of your DNA: generational dilution.

 This is not an analogy.
-The mathematics of biological kinship and the mathematics of entanglement decay, in this framework, are the same mathematics.
+The mathematics of biological kinship and the mathematics of entanglement decay, in this framework, are driven by the same structural principle: information washes out with distance from the common ancestor, at a rate set by the branching process itself.

 Where space comes from